FormShantonu/NodeJs/node_interview_note.md

 console.log("File Compressed.");
 ```
+> Advantages of Streams

+1. Memory-Efficient:
+  * Process data in chunks, avoiding high memory usage.

+2. Faster:
+  * Start processing as soon as data is available, without waiting for the entire file or response

+3. Scalable:
+  * Ideal for applications dealing with large files or real-time data streams.

+4. Asynchronous:
+  * Streams operate asynchronously, fitting well with Node.js's non-blocking architecture.

->How to handle large data in Node.js?
+> How to handle large data in Node.js?

 The Node.js stream feature makes it possible to process large data continuously in smaller chunks without keeping it all in memory.
 One benefit of using streams is that it saves time, since you don't have to wait for all the data to load before you start processing.
 This also makes the process less memory-intensive.